Acer grandidentatum: Taxonomy

 It is closely related to Acer saccharum (sugar maple), and is treated as a subspecies of it by some botanists, as Acer saccharum subsp. grandidentatum (Nutt.)
 Desmarais.

 Distribution and habitat

 It grows from the Rocky Mountains in southeast Idaho, through Utah and further south.

 It commonly grows in limestone soils but can adapt to a wide range of well-drained soils, from sand to clays to even white limestone areas.
 It prefers sheltered canyons, valleys, and the banks of mountain streams, primarily at higher elevations but occasionally at lower elevations in disjunct locales such as the southern edge of the Edwards Plateau in Texas and in the Wichita Mountains of southwestern Oklahoma.

 Cultivation

-Although it is found in continental climate over all of its natural range, planted specimens grow well in the maritime climate of Vancouver.
-It is slow growing when young, and does not have many pests.

-It is occasionally planted as an ornamental tree, valued for its drought tolerance and ability to grow in rocky landscapes.
+Acer grandidentatum is native to interior regions of North America, where it occurs in a variety of climates ranging from semi-arid continental to humid subtropical, particularly in canyons and protected slopes of Texas, New Mexico, and the interior West.
+While its natural range is concentrated in areas with distinct seasonal variation, cultivated specimens have adapted successfully to a broader range of climates, including the milder maritime conditions of coastal British Columbia.
+The species grows slowly when young and is relatively free of serious pest or disease issues.
+It is occasionally planted as an ornamental tree, especially in rocky or drought-prone landscapes, where its compact form and vivid fall coloration are especially valued.